Doug Rader: San Diego Padres (1976–1977)

 Rader was traded to the San Diego Padres for Larry Hardy and Joe McIntosh on December 11, 1975.
 The Padres needed a veteran starting third baseman at the time.
 Rader became the everyday third baseman for the San Diego Padres during the 1976 season, and in 139 games hit for a .257 average with nine home runs and 55 runs batted in.
 His nine home runs were the lowest total of his career since the 1968 season.

 In 1977, Rader began the season with San Diego and in 52 games hit .271 with five home runs and 27 RBI.
 On June 8, Rader's contract was purchased by the Toronto Blue Jays.

 Toronto Blue Jays (1977)

 Rader finished the 1977 season with the Toronto Blue Jays, where he split his time playing third base and as their designated hitter.
 In 96 games with Toronto, Rader hit .240 with thirteen home runs and 40 RBI.
 On March 18, 1978, midway through spring training, the Blue Jays released Rader, who would then retire from the game.
+Rader had asked for his release.

 Major League Career (1967–1977)

 Rader played in 1,465 games during his career, in which he collected 1,302 hits, and had a batting average of .251 with 155 home runs and 722 runs batted in.
-He won five straight Gold Glove Awards for his defensive play at third base from 1970–1974.
+He won five straight Gold Glove Awards for his defensive play at third base from 1970 to 1974.